Lencof/WannaFake/README.md

 - Simple GUI, user-friendly
 - Run in Background
+- Smart timer algorithm, it will continue also when the PC is off.

 ## How to Run ?
 1. You need to run the server first, the server will wait for connection from the client to retrieve the key.